How to Utilize the 'rekor-cli' Command (with Examples)

 Explanation:

-• --public-key=path/to/key.pub: Specifies the path to the public key file used to verify the signature.
+• --public-key=path/to/key.pub: Provides the path to the public key file that corresponds with the private key used to generate the signature.
+It’s necessary for verifying the artifact’s signature.

 Code: